Edwin Wendler: Biography

 Born into a musical family (Wendler's father, Prof. Dr. Anton Wendler, worked as a tenor and assistant director at the Vienna State Opera while his mother had a brief career as an operatic soprano before switching careers to work for the United Nations), Wendler attended the Vienna Choir Boys from 1985 until 1989, participating in four tours around the globe, singing in more than 500 concerts and opera performances, sharing stages with José Carreras, Agnes Baltsa, and Alfredo Kraus, and working with conductors such as Colin Davis and Horst Stein.
 After his voice changed, Wendler attended the Theresianische Akademie, from which he graduated with honors, in 1993.

 Wendler's interest in film music started at around the age of 10, and by the time he graduated from high school, his collection of soundtrack CD's exceeded 1500.
 From 1996 until 1998, Wendler wrote, directed, and scored several short films for the Austrian independent film company, Magellan-Film.
 His work was showcased at several independent, local and international film festivals, including the UNICA Festival.

 Wendler earned certificates in film scoring and screenwriting from UCLA Extension in 1999.
 His first concert commission arrived that same year from the University of Ottawa and its choral director, Laurence Ewashko.
 The resulting piece, Consolatio, for choir and symphony orchestra, received its premiere at St. Joseph's Church, Ottawa, and was subsequently broadcast on local Canadian television stations.
 In 2004, the piece was performed at Bridgewater Hall, Manchester, by the Stockport Youth Orchestra and five combined choirs from the area.
 Philip Mackenzie conducted.

 After composing music for dozens of short films, Wendler landed his first feature film when writer/director Temi Lopez hired him to score his 2001 movie, Home - The Horror Story, starring Richard Beymer and Grace Zabriskie.

-In 2003, Wendler scored JoséAntonio W. Danner’s comedy short film, Wrong Hollywood Number.
+In 2003, Wendler scored JoséAntonio W. Danner’s comedy short film, Hollywood Number.
 Collaborators on this project: London Metropolitan Orchestra, recording engineer Mike Ross-Trevor, and scoring mixer Dennis S. Sands.

 In 2004, Wendler was accepted into the ASCAP Film Scoring Workshop, which concluded with a recording session at 20th Century Fox’s Newman Scoring Stage, with scoring mixer Armin Steiner and the Hollywood Studio Symphony Orchestra.